wrappid/toolkit-installer/README.md

 ## Installation Guide

-To install the @wrappid/toolkit, please follow these steps based on your operating system:
+To install the @wrappid/toolkit, download the toolkit-installer from [here](https://github.com/wrappid/toolkit-installer/releases/latest) and please follow these steps based on your operating system:

 ### Windows